View guidance on the CIL Regulations

 From 1 March 2016 eligible developments will be charged in accordance with the rates/sq m set out in the council's adopted CIL Charging Schedule.
 CIL is charged on gross internal floorspace of any new building or an extension to an existing building if it has at least 100m2 of gross internal floorspace or involves the creation of a dwelling even when it is below 100m2.

-As required by community infrastructure levy Regulation 121C, Rutland County Council (RCC), as a Charging Authority for the CIL, has produced this Annual CIL Rate Summary for the calendar year 2020.
+As required by community infrastructure levy Regulation 121C, Rutland County Council (RCC), as a Charging Authority for CIL, has produced the following Annual CIL rate summaries.

 How is CIL calculated?